skdhinsa/Starling-Challenge-Roundup/README.md

     - Example : 2020-06-01T12:34:56.000Z
   - maxTransactionTimestamp
     - Example : 2020-07-01T12:34:56.000Z

+Can use an API testing tool, Postman for instance, to make a request to the roundup endpoint.
+Can then use relevant savings-goal endpoints to see updates made.

 ## 1. Get an Access Token:
  - On the Starling Bank Developers Account, generate a new access token.